digital-craftsman-de/cqs-routing/docs/examples/handler.md

 }
 ```

-How to structure the business logic is described here.

 ## Query handler

-The query handler always returns a response (if there is no exception).
-This response can be anything from an `object`, `array` or even a `callable`.
+The query handler always returns a value (if there is no exception).
+This return value can be anything from an `object`, `array` or even a `callable`.
 When it returns data, it must not return entities, but always custom read models instead.
 This is an example where the query handler would return a user read model.

 ```php
 final class GetUserQueryHandler implements QueryHandlerInterface